CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 A tile is composed of a header section immediately followed by a body section.

-Instances are organized as a structure of arrays where the fields from each instance are grouped together.

 **Figure 1**: Instanced 3D Model layout (dashes indicate optional fields).

 ![header layout](figures/header-layout.png)